When are the natural embeddings of classical invariant rings pure?: Symmetric determinantal rings

 induces a $K$-algebra isomorphism between $K[X]/I_{d+1}(X)$ and the subring $R\colonequals K[Y^\tr Y]$ of~$S$.
 Our goal in this section is to determine when the inclusion~$\phi\colon R\to S$ is pure.
 The orthogonal group~$\O_d(K)$ acts $K$-linearly on $S$ via

-Since $M^\tr M$ equals the identity matrix for $M\in\O_d(K)$, it is immediate that the entries of~$Y^\tr Y$ are fixed by the group action; when the field $K$ is infinite, the invariant ring is precisely the subring~$R$, see~\cite[\S5]{DeConcini-Procesi}.
-If $K$ has characteristic zero, then~$\O_d(K)$ is linearly reductive, and it follows that the invariant ring $R$ is a direct summand of $S$ as an $R$-module; specifically, $\phi\colon R\to S$ is pure when $K$ has characteristic zero.
+Since $M^\tr M$ equals the identity matrix for $M\in\O_d(K)$, it is immediate that the entries of~$Y^\tr Y$ are fixed by the group action; when the field $K$ is infinite, of characteristic other than two, the invariant ring is precisely the subring~$R$, see~\cite[\S5]{DeConcini-Procesi}.
+When $K$ is an infinite field of characteristic two, the invariant ring is